-The inputs to this unlatched 7-bit port can be read by the CPU by performing a read operation at address D16.
-A High input results in a logic 1 while a Low input results in a logic 0.
-D7 will always read as a logic 1.
+The inputs to this unlatched 6-bit port can be read by the CPU by performing a read operation at address H'D'.
+A HIGH input results in a logic 1 while a LOW input results in a logic 0.
+D7 will always read as a logic 1 and D6 will reflect the level of IACKN.
 The pins of this port can also serve as auxiliary inputs to certain portions of the DUART logic.

 Four change-of-state detectors are provided which are associated with inputs IP3, IP2, IP1 and IP0.
-A High-to-Low or Low-to-High transition of these inputs lasting longer than $25-50\mu s$, will set the corresponding bit in the input port change register.
+A HIGH-to-LOW or LOW-to-HIGH transition of these inputs, lasting longer than 25 to 50 μ s, will set the corresponding bit in the input port change register.
 The bits are cleared when the register is read by the CPU.
 Any change-of-state can also be programmed to generate an interrupt to the CPU.